Drake Law School has adopted the following learning outcomes.

 3. Lawyer Practice Skills – Students will demonstrate the professional skills needed for competent participation as a member of the legal profession.
 These skills can include any of the following: interviewing, document drafting, negotiation, conflict resolution, counseling, pre-trial preparation, fact development and analysis, oral advocacy, trial representation, appellate advocacy, or organization and management of legal work.

-4. Legal Research – Students will identify the major primary and secondary legal sources both print and online; understand the appropriate use of each; and independently locate, analyze, and organize relevant resources that support the resolution of a given legal question.
+4. Legal Research – Students will identify the major primary and secondary legal sources print or online; understand the appropriate use of each; and independently locate, analyze, and organize relevant resources that support the resolution of a given legal question.

 5. Professionalism and Ethics – Students will identify ethical concerns in a variety of situations, determine the applicable Rules of Professional Responsibility, and apply the rules to ensure compliance with all professional and ethical standards.